George Harris, 4th Baron Harris: Later career

-On his return to England, Harris again served in the Conservative Government as a Lord in Waiting to Queen Victoria from 16 July 1895 to 4 December 1900.
+On his return to England, Harris again served in the Conservative Government as a Lord-in-Waiting to Queen Victoria from 16 July 1895 to 4 December 1900.

-He was appointed lieutenant-colonel in command of the Royal East Kent Yeomanry on 6 October 1897.
+He was appointed Lieutenant-Colonel in command of the Royal East Kent Yeomanry on 6 October 1897.
 During the Second Boer War, he held a commission as Assistant Adjutant-General for the Imperial Yeomanry from 28 February 1900, until he resigned in April 1901.

 Death and family

-Harris died in March 1932, aged 82.
+In 1874, he married the Honourable Lucy Ada Jervis (died 1930), daughter of Carnegie Robert John Jervis, 3rd Viscount St Vincent.

-In 1874, he married the Honourable Lucy Ada Jervis, daughter of Carnegie Robert John Jervis, 3rd Viscount St Vincent, and was succeeded in the barony by their son George Harris, 5th Baron Harris.
+Lord Harris died in 1932, aged 82, being succeeded in the barony by his only child, George, as 5th Baron Harris.